ferozearif/GettingNCleaningData/README.md

 1. It merges the training and test data sets.
 2. Extracts only measurements on the mean and standard deviation for each measurement.
-3. Name the activities with proper descriptions.
+3. Names the activities with proper descriptions.
-4. Adds names for the variables and finally.
+4. Adds names for the variables.
-5. It creates a independent tidy data set with average of each variable for each activity and each subject.
+5. And finally, it creates a independent tidy data set with average of each variable for each activity and each subject.

 This is achieved through the following steps: